Top Rated iconTop Rated

 Day after day plunge into the waters of mystery and exploration.
 Turn off the media machine, look, and look again.
 We do this together.
 Each person an important part of the web that holds us all together.

 Sesshin is a rigorous and, at times, challenging.
-This silent meditation retreat that is not recommended for beginners.
-In order to attend in person, we require that you attend one of our silent weekend retreats or a five-seven day silent retreat at another Zen Center before registering for our longer zen retreats.
+This silent meditation retreat is not recommended for beginners.
+In order to attend in person, we require that you attend a Beginners Mind Weekend Retreat at Great Vow or a five - seven day silent retreat at another Zen Center before registering for our longer zen retreats.
 For more information about what to expect when attending a sesshin, click here.

 Schedule